High Sierra

 by john flinn

 “Of all the mountain ranges I have climbed,” wrote John Muir, “I like the Sierra Nevada the best.”
-His pet name for it was “The Range of Light.”
-It’s not just the ethereal luminosity of the glacially polished granite that drew the renowned naturalist—and continues to draw people—to the Sierra again and again.
-It’s the pristine lakes and rivers, the dramatic hiking and biking trails, the contrast between the green meadows and stony battlements.
+It’s not just the glacially polished granite that drew the renowned naturalist—it’s the pristine lakes and rivers, and the contrast between the green meadows and stony battlements.

-The Sierra Nevada may be one of the highest and most majestic mountain ranges in North America, but it’s also one of the most accessible and user-friendly.
-Stretching 400 miles from north to south, and about 70 from east to west, it’s crossed by seven highways—four of them open all year.
-It encompasses everything from Lake Tahoe—where you might find yourself crowding shoulder-to-shoulder around a boisterous craps table—to remote canyons in Yosemite or Kings Canyon national parks where you can spend a silent and solitary afternoon watching Muir’s favorite bird, the water ouzel, plunge into waterfalls and cascades.
+The Sierra Nevada may be one of the most majestic mountain ranges in North America, but it’s also one of the most accessible.
+Stretching 400 miles from north to south, and about 70 miles from east to west, it’s crossed by several highways.
+It encompasses everything from Lake Tahoe to remote canyons in Yosemite or Kings Canyon national parks where you can spend a solitary afternoon watching Muir’s favorite bird, the water ouzel, diving into the cascades.

 In a state with no shortage of superlatives, the region has more than its share.
-It can boast the world’s oldest tree, the world’s most massive tree, the Old West’s largest ghost town, the nation’s highest waterfall and, until Alaska came along and rewrote the record books, the nation’s highest peak.
+It is home to the world’s oldest known tree, the Old West’s largest ghost town, the nation’s highest waterfall and home to the nation’s highest summit in the lower 48 states (Mount Whitney).

 The range is home to three national parks, 15 state parks, two national monuments and more than two dozen officially designated wilderness areas.
-Hikers get itchy feet at the mere mention of its cele-brated walking paths: the John Muir Trail; the Tahoe Rim Trail; the Pacific Crest Trail; and the Tahoe-Yosemite Trail.
-At the drop of winter’s first snowflake, skiers begin making plans for the three premier ski resorts on America’s West Coast: Squaw Valley (site of the 1960 Winter Olympics), Heavenly and Mammoth Mountain.
-Streams rushing down the range’s sheer east slope into the Owens Valley are renowned for their fly fishing.
+Hikers get itchy feet at the mere mention of its celebrated walking paths: the John Muir Trail, the Tahoe Rim Trail, the Pacific Crest Trail, and the Tahoe-Yosemite Trail.

 insider's tip